safai-labs/resiliate-book/README.md

 </html>
 ```

-Remember, while Markdown files (.md) support HTML, it's best to use Markdown syntax whenever possible for simplicity and readability.
+**Remember, while Markdown files (.md) support HTML, it's best to use Markdown syntax whenever possible for simplicity and readability.**

-I hope this helps your team get started with editing the .md files.
-Let me know if you have any questions or need further information!